drepo-eth/site/content/drepo/intro/problem/index.md

 If the repository acts malicious, it could change the artifact and checksum to introduce arbitrary code into dependent projects without many people noticing.

-[^sig]: Yes, signatures could avoid this but they have other risks we address later.
+[^sig]: Yes, signatures could avoid this but there are other risks we will address later.

 <!-- broken supply chain -> chaos -->